th1j5/inet/showcases/tsn/trafficshaping/creditbasedshaper/doc/index.rst

 .. **TODO** CBS details

-The :ned:`Ieee8021qCreditBasedShaper` module's :par:`idleSlope` parameter specifies the nominal outgoing data rate of the shaper in `bps`.
+The :ned:`Ieee8021qCreditBasedShaper` module's :par:`idleSlope` parameter specifies the outgoing data rate of the shaper in `bps`.
 By default, the gate is open when the number of credits is zero or more.
 When the number of credits is positive, the shaper builds a burst reserve.
 However, by default, if there are no packets in the queue, the credits are set to zero.